 If you want to quit drinking, know that it’s okay to be scared.
 Alcohol withdrawal symptoms aren’t pleasant or easy to go through; however, with every moment, you will be closer to the healthier, happier life you crave.

 Alcohol Withdrawal Symptoms

-It’s important to learn about the alcohol withdrawal signs.
+It’s important to learn about the alcohol withdrawal signs, which can range from mild to extreme.
 Even though you may not experience all of them, knowing exactly what to expect gives you control of your recovery.

 First, a word of caution: If you are a heavy drinker, quitting “cold turkey” can cause severe alcohol withdrawal symptoms that could be life-threatening.